Huge Fire At Beirut Port Weeks After Deadly Blast - UrduPoint

 Huge Fire At Beirut Port Weeks After Deadly Blast

-A huge fire raged in Beirut port on Thursday, sparking alarm among Lebanese still reeling from the devastating dockside explosion that disfigured the capital last month
+A huge fire raged in Beirut's port Thursday, sending a column of black smoke billowing into the sky and sparking alarm among Lebanese still reeling from the devastating dockside blast last month

-Beirut, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2020 ) :A huge fire raged in Beirut port on Thursday, sparking alarm among Lebanese still reeling from the devastating dockside explosion that disfigured the capital last month.
+Beirut, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2020 ) :A huge fire raged in Beirut's port Thursday, sending a column of black smoke billowing into the sky and sparking alarm among Lebanese still reeling from the devastating dockside blast last month.

 It was not immediately clear what caused the blaze just over a month after the August 4 blast which killed more than 190 people, wounded thousands and ravaged much of the capital.

-Huge columns of black smoke, visible from faraway neighbourhoods, billowed above the site of the fire.
+Clouds of dark smoke spilled into the sky above the capital, and were visible from its suburbs, after the army said the fire broke out in a warehouse containing oil and tyres.

+Firefighters and army helicopters continued to battle the blaze several hours after it broke out, an AFP photographer said, after security forces cleared surrounding roads.

-Haitham, a 33-year-old worker at a company at the port, told AFP how he fled the new fire in fear.
+Haitham, a 33-year-old worker at a company at the port, told AFP how he fled the fire as fast as he could.

 "We were working when all of a sudden they started yelling at us to get out," he said.
 "There was welding going on... and a fire broke out.
 We don't know what happened.

-"We dropped everything and started running ...
+"We dropped everything and started running...
 It reminded us of the explosion."
-The interim head of the port, Bassem al-Kaissi, told Lebanese television channel LBC that the blaze started in the port's free zone, where an importer had stocked cooking oil containers and tyres.
+Interim port chief Bassem al-Kaissi told local the LBC television channel that the blaze started in the free zone, where an importer had stocked cooking oil containers and tyres.

 The fire "started with oil containers before moving on to the tyres," he said.
 "It was either caused by the heat or by a mistake.
-It's too early to say." - 'Can't take this much trauma' - The army reported it was responding to the fire, also saying it had broken out at a warehouse containing oil and tyres.

-"Operations have begun to extinguish the fire and army helicopters will take part," it said on Twitter.
+It's too early to say."
+Civil Defence chief Raymond Khattar said putting out the fire was taking longer because it was rubber and oil burning.

+"Flammable materials like this take time to be completely extinguished," he said.

+The Lebanese Red Cross said one person was being treated after inhaling smoke.

+A judicial source told AFP the public prosecutor had tasked "all security agencies to conduct the necessary investigations and determine the type of materials burnt and the causes of the fire breaking out".

+President Michel Aoun summoned a meeting of the Supreme Defence Council to discuss to fire, his office said.

-Social media users posted video footage which unsettled Beirut residents only just recovering from the country's deadliest peacetime disaster.
+Social media users posted video footage of the blaze, which unsettled Beirut residents only just recovering from the country's deadliest peacetime disaster.

 "Insane fire at the port, causing a panic all across Beirut.
-We just can't catch a break," Aya Majzoub, a researcher for the group Human Rights Watch, wrote on Twitter.
+We just can't catch a break," Human Rights Watch researcher Aya Majzoub wrote on Twitter.

 "We can't take this much trauma," another user wrote.